 Poll seemed annoyed by this.
 He was clearly not used to having such demands made on him.
 I knew then it was no joke, Poll really did intend to repeat his first kiss.

-Eric was quick to react.
+Eric reacted quickly.
 “Not here and now of course.
 Please take your time to remember.
 It’s essential we recreate the moment so it matches your memory of it.
 You can liaise with Garrett on this.”

 Garrett was busy writing on his pad.

 “And particulars regarding your interests in books, music, whatever is evocative of that time.
 What you were wearing, what the girl was wearing, as much detail as possible on what you did that day.”

 I couldn’t help thinking that Poll had never paid much heed to music or books.
 At the moment of his first kiss, he must have been a soulless bore.

 Eric started talking about a contract.
 Garrett handed me a document and the fee jumped off the page, more than twice the amount I had invested.
 Poll stood up and was shaking hands.